-The period values shown in Fig. 8 agree with those given for ECHAM6 in Table 2 which are from the harmonic analysis described next.
-The agreement is within the error bars given in Table 2 (except for 24.3).
+The period values shown in Fig. 8 agree with those given for ECHAM6 in Table 2a which are from the harmonic analysis described next.
+The agreement is within the error bars given in Table 2a (except for 24.3).

-A spectral analysis as that in Fig.8 was also performed for the HAMMONIA temperatures.
-It showed the periods of 5.3 yr and 17.3 yr above the 2σ level.
-These values agree within single error bars with those given in Table 2.
-All peaks found to be significant (in different analyses) are marked by heavy print in Table 2.
+A spectral analysis as that in Fig. 8 was also performed for the HAMMONIA temperatures.
+It showed the periods of 5.3 yr and 17.3 yr above the $2\sigma$ level.
+These values agree within single error bars with those given in Table 2a.
+All peaks found to be significant (in different analyses) are marked by heavy print in Table 2a.

 Fig. 6 Self-excited temperature oscillations in the HAMMONIA model.
-FFT amplitudes are shown in dependence on altitude and frequency (periods 4-34 yr).
+FFT amplitudes are shown in dependence on altitude and frequency (periods $4-34~\rm yr$ ).
 Colour code of amplitudes is in arbitrary units.

 The Lomb-Scargle spectra (in their original form) do not reveal the phases of the oscillations.
 We have therefore added harmonic analyses to our data series.
 This was done by stepping through the period domain in steps 10% apart.
 In each step we looked for the largest near-by sinus oscillation peak.
 This was done by means of an ORIGIN search algorithm (ORIGIN Pro 8G, Levenberg-Marquardt algorithm) that yielded optimum values for period, amplitude, and phase.
+The algorithm starts from a given initial period and looks for a major oscillation in its vicinity.
+For this it determines period, amplitude, and phase, including error bars.
+If in this paper the term "harmonic analysis" is used, this algorithm is always meant.
 The results are a first approximation, though, because only one period was fitted at a time, instead of the whole spectrum.
-Also, the 10% grid may be sometimes too coarse.
+Furthermore, the 10% grid may be sometimes too coarse.
+Also small amplitude oscillations may be overlooked.

 Fig. 7 Self-excited temperature oscillations in the ECHAM6 model.
-FFT amplitudes are shown in dependence on altitude and frequency (periods $10-400~\rm{yr}$).
+FFT amplitudes are shown in dependence on altitude and frequency (periods $10-400~\rm{yr}$ ).
 Colour code of amplitudes is in arbitrary units.

-Fig.8 Self-excited temperature oscillations in the ECHAM6 model Lomb-Scargle periodogram is given for periods of 20-100 years.
-Dashed line indicates significance at the 2σ level (see text).
+Fig. 8 Self-excited temperature oscillations in the ECHAM6 model Lomb-Scargle periodogram is given for periods of 20 - 100 years.
+Dashed red line indicates significance at the $2\sigma$ level.
+For straight red line see text.

 This analysis was performed for all altitude levels available.
 Figure 1 shows an example for the HAMMONIA temperatures from 3-111 km for periods around 15-20 years.
 The middle track (red dots) shows the periods with their error bars, the left side shows the amplitudes, and the right side the phases.
-The mean of all periods is 17.3 ± 0.79 years.
+The mean of all periods is $17.3 \pm 0.79$ years.
 There are several altitudes where the harmonic analysis does not give a period.
 This may occur if an amplitude is very small or if there is a near-by period with a strong amplitude that masks the smaller one.
 At these altitudes the periods were interpolated for the fit (dash-dotted vertical line).
 The mean of the derived periods (17.3 yr) is used as an estimated interpolation value.
 This is because the derived periods do not deviate too much from the mean value.
 This procedure allows to obtain estimated amplitude and phase values for instance in the vicinity of the amplitude minima.
 That is important because at these altitudes large phase changes are frequently observed.
-The harmonic analysis algorithm calculates an amplitude and phase if a prescribed (estimated) period is provided.
+The Levenberg-Marquardt algorithm calculates an amplitude and phase if a prescribed (estimated) period is provided.